-Course code ESR 599

-Course title Independent Study

-Credits 05

-Compulsory/optional Compulsory

-Prerequisites None

-Time allocation 500 notional hrs.

-Aims Aims: The overall aim is to familiarize the student with concepts and methods involved in scientific research Specific aims:
+Course code ESR 599 Course title Independent Study Credits 05 Compulsory/optional Compulsory Prerequisites None Time allocation 500 notional hrs.
+Aims Aims: The overall aim is to familiarize the student with concepts and methods involved in scientific research Specific aims: 1.
 To explain the scientific process in the conduct of research.
-To develop skills to write a review paper and a scientific research proposal.
-To develop skills to make a presentation.
-To master the application of statistical methods on quantitative scientific data.
+2. To develop skills to write a review paper and a scientific research proposal.
+3. To develop skills to make a presentation.
+4. To master the application of statistical methods on quantitative scientific data.
 Intended learning outcomes At the end of the successful completion of the course, students will be able to, 1.
 Describe the scientific method.
-2. Conduct an independent review of literature on a selected topic in the area of GIS, Remote Sensing and/or GPS.
-3. Write a formal scientific report conforming to the guidelines provided.
-4. Transfer the knowledge gained through (2) and (3) above in the form of a presentation.
-5. Complete a research proposal conforming to the guidelines provided.
-6. Perform statistical analysis of quantitative data.

-Content Review paper: Review of literature; Development of the review paper in concise and professional manner and logical presentation of results that have been reported, writing the abstract, compilation of the list of references.
+2. Conduct an independent review of literature on a selected topic 111 the area of GIS, Kemole Sensing and/or GPS.
+2 Write a formal scientific report conforming to the multilinea 3.
+Write a formal scientific report conforming to the guidelines 4 Transfer the knowledge gained through (2) and (3) above in the 4.
+Transier the knowledge gamed through (2) and (3) above in the form of a presentation 5 Complete a research proposal conforming to the guidelines provided 6 Perform statistical analysis of quantitative data Content Review paper : Review of literature: Development of the review paper in concise and professional manner and logical presentation of results that have been reported, writing the abstract, compilation of the list of references.
 Proposal writing: Interpretation and critical evaluation of results of published research; Formulation of a research problem: Concise literature review, justification, time frame, identification of resources, budgeting, etc. Project: Collection and statistical analysis of data on a topic associated with the review paper.
 Seminar: Presentation of literature and data collected on a given topic; Preparation of an abstract, preparation of slides.